mkiesinger/mimaFPGA/README.md

     |to the decoded functions
 ```
 ##### Notes
-*  The MIMA architecture diagram displays a negative flag from the accumulator register, but it is nowhere specified how it is adressed.
-Therefore it is not implemented, leading to the __JMN__ instructions implementation being a bit more complex.
+*  The MIMA architecture diagram displays a negative flag from the accumulator register, but it is nowhere specified how it is addressed.
+Therefore, it is not implemented, leading to the __JMN__ instructions implementation being a bit more complex.
 To function correctly the JMN instruction uses the SDR as temporary register, therefore the memory controller must only write to the SDR after a read request!
-* The above described instructions are not optimized to closely mimic the instructions tought in the lectures.
+* The above described instructions are not optimized to closely mimic the instructions taught in the lectures.
 But due to the implementation of the bus using multiplexers, for instance the OR instruction could be shortened by writing the Accumulator and the SDR to the bus simultaniously, not using the ALU at all!

 ### Memory timing
 * Memory reads or writes take 3 cycles.
-* After pulling the the Read signal high for 3 cycles, the read data has to be present in the SDR beginning of the 4th cycle.
+* After pulling the Read signal high for 3 cycles, the read data has to be present in the SDR beginning of the 4th cycle.
-* The read and rrite signals can already be pulled high in the same cycle that is still written to the SAR or SDR register.
+* The read and write signals can already be pulled high in the same cycle that is still written to the SAR or SDR register.

-The last point might lead to confusion and misbehaviour if not considered, as it is perfectly valid to write to the sar or sdr registers already at the same cycle the write or read signals for the memory are high.
+The last point might lead to confusion and misbehaviour if not considered, as it is perfectly valid to write to the SAR or SDR registers already at the same cycle the write or read signals for the memory are high.
-The problem is that registers are only updated at the rising edge of the next cycle, but the write and read signals are routed directly fom the control unit out of the processor, meaning that the memory controller has to take care of delaying these two signals by one cycle, otherwise faulty reads or worse, writes to wrong memory locations could occurr.
+The problem is that registers are only updated at the rising edge of the next cycle, but the write and read signals are routed directly from the control unit out of the processor, meaning that the memory controller has to take care of delaying these two signals by one cycle, otherwise faulty reads or worse, writes to wrong memory locations could occur.
 For example take a look at the implementation of the STV instruction:

 __STV a:__